 We started in aviation security, a regulated environment requiring a robust physical and information security posture.
 By building our platform in this context, we invested in, and were held accountable for, industry leading security, scalability and reliability.
 Our comprehensive information security program uses industry best practices with administrative, technical and physical safeguards to protect against anticipated threats or hazards to the security, confidentiality or integrity of CLEAR systems and information.
 We are certified as Qualified Anti-Terrorism Technology under the Support Anti-Terrorism by Fostering Effective Technologies Act of 2002 ("SAFETY Act") and FISMA High Rating compliant which governs requirements for protecting sensitive data by the DHS.
 We continue to operate in aviation security today, and we use a single platform across all our use cases, both for our owned and operated businesses, such as CLEAR Plus, and for the experiences offered by our partners.
-As such, we bring our high standards of security, scalability, and reliability to every environment in which members engage with CLEAR inside CLEAR.
-We have spent more than 11 years to create our scalable and secure back-end and our easy-to-use consumer front-end.
-The scalability of our platform is demonstrated by our ability to quickly launch new features.
-For example, in 2020 we were able to rapidly develop and launch Health Pass given the strength and modularity of CLEAR.
-We have also developed SDK and API capabilities to enable our partners to leverage our innovation and enable better experiences for their customers.
+As such, we bring our high standards of security, scalability, and reliability to every environment in which members engage with CLEAR.